Just-world fallacy: Veridical judgment

 Others have suggested alternative explanations for the derogation of victims.
 One suggestion is that derogation effects are based on accurate judgments of a victim's character.
 In particular, in relation to Lerner's first studies, some have hypothesized that it would be logical for observers to derogate an individual who would allow himself to be shocked without reason.
 A subsequent study by Lerner challenged this alternative hypothesis by showing that individuals are only derogated when they actually suffer; individuals who agreed to undergo suffering but did not were viewed positively.

 Guilt reduction

-Another alternative explanation offered for the derogation of victims early in the development of the just-world hypothesis was that observers derogate victims to reduce their own feelings of guilt.
+Another alternative explanation offered for the derogation of victims early in the development of the just-world fallacy was that observers derogate victims to reduce their own feelings of guilt.
 Observers may feel responsible, or guilty, for a victim's suffering if they themselves are involved in the situation or experiment.
 In order to reduce the guilt, they may devalue the victim.
 Lerner and colleagues claim that there has not been adequate evidence to support this interpretation.
 They conducted one study that found derogation of victims occurred even by observers who were not implicated in the process of the experiment and thus had no reason to feel guilty.